apache/arrow/docs/source/developers/python.rst

      - Bundle the Boost libraries when we bundle Arrow C++, default OFF
    * - PYARROW_BUNDLE_ARROW_CPP_HEADERS
      - Bundle the Arrow C++ headers
-   * - PYARROW_BUNDLE_PLASMA_EXECUTABLE
-     - Bundle the plasma-store-server, default ON
    * - PYARROW_INSTALL_TESTS
      - Add the test to the python package, default ON
    * - PYARROW_BUILD_VERBOSE